cjkepinsky/pinta-browser/README.md

 - firefox/chrome plugins
 - free forever
 ## Pre-Alpha
 The browser is in deep pre-alpha stage, it is possible that I will switch to different engine (currently QtWebEngine is used).
-Tested on MacOS Ventura 13.5 (22G74) only.
+Tested on MacOS Ventura 13.5 (22G74) only with Python 3.9.13.
 ## Installation and usage

-pipenv install
-pipenv shell
-python ./pintaXX.py
+`pipenv install`

+`pipenv shell`

+`python ./pintaXX.py`

 XX - chosen version number of the browser.